 No: Details: Date: 26 Revised schedules of special conditions for Hordeum and Triticum .
 7/05/2009 27 Addition of schedule for Linum usitatissimum .
 Revised schedule of special conditions for Fragaria and Ribes .
 Removal of Echinacea angustifolia from section 1.5.2 19/03/2010 28 Removal of Xanthomonas translucens pv. translucens from the Hordeum and Triticum schedules.
-Revised schedule of Zea, including Japan as an approved country with the addition of Gloeocercospora sorghi to the pest list.
+Revised schedule of Zea , including Japan as an approved country with the addition of Gloeocercospora sorghi to the pest list.
 Addition of a pea seed soak test on arrival in the Pisum schedule.
 22/09/2010 29 Revised schedules of special conditions for Acer, Carpinus, Carya ovata, Castanea and Quercus to manage Cryphonectria parasitica.
 16/09/2011 30 Addition of section 2.2.7 'Importation of Seed Products', section 2.2.8 "Seed for Sowing of New Zealand Origin' and section 2.4 'Equivalence'.
-5/12/2011 31 Revised schedule for Rubus , and removal of [strains not present in New Zealand] from all listings of Tomato ringspot virus in Fragaria, Rubus , and Vaccinium schedules.
+5/12/2011 31 Revised schedule for Rubus , and removal of [strains not present in New Zealand] from all listings of Tomato ringspot virus in Fragaria , Rubus , and Vaccinium schedules.
 20/03/2012 32 Revised schedule of special conditions for Citrus.
 3/04/2012 33 Updated fungicide treatment option for Avena, Hordeum and Triticum.
 7/05/2012 34 Reformat of complete IHS, including all schedules.
 29/06/2012 35 Correction to the Zea schedule: removal of Maize mottle chlorotic stunt virus from the quarantine requirements.
 24/07/2012 36 Revision of Section 8 'Equivalence' and Section 9 "Biosecurity clearance'.
 27/08/2012 37 New schedule for tomato (Solanum lycopersicum) and minor correction of Macadamia schedule.
 19/10/2012 38 New schedule for Brassica (urgent amendment) and minor amendment to Acrocomia schedule.
 19/04/2013 39 Revised schedule for Malus (apple) seed for sowing.
 24/04/2013 40 Removal of schedule for Brassica, retaining schedule for Brassica napus.
 02/08/2013 41 New schedule for grape (Vitis spp.), incorporated as an urgent amendment.
 08/08/2013 42 Addition of section 1.9, 'Seed for sowing imported as laboratory specimens'.
-Revised schedule of special conditions for Arabidopsis thaliana (removal of requirement for a phytosanitary certificate).
-Revised schedules of special conditions for Fragaria , Phaseolus , Ribes , Rubus idaeus and Vitis (removal of Tomato black ring virus from the quarantine requirements).
-12/12/2013 43 Addition of further approved fungicide treatments to the Phaseolus and Pisum schedules 19/6/2014 44 Revised schedule for Zea mays , specifying a seed sample size for Maize dwarf mosaic virus 18/8/2014 45 New schedule for Capsicum and Solanum 19/8/2014 46 New schedule for Cucurbitaceae and changes to Zea mays (urgent amendment) 1/12/2014 47 New IHS format.
-Added section 1.8 (pre-determined testing in PEQ), amended phytosanitary certificate requirements and GM testing requirements. xx/4/2015
+12/12/2013 Revised schedule of special conditions for Arabidopsis thaliana (removal of requirement for a phytosanitary certificate).
+Revised schedules of special conditions for Fragaria, Phaseolus, Ribes, Rubus idaeus and Vitis (removal of Tomato black ring virus from the quarantine requirements).
+43 Addition of further approved fungicide treatments to the Phaseolus and Pisum schedules 19/6/2014 44 Revised schedule for Zea mays , specifying a seed sample size for Maize dwarf mosaic virus .
+18/8/2014 45 New schedule for Capsicum and Solanum 19/8/2014 46 New schedule for Cucurbitaceae and changes to Zea mays (urgent amendment) 1/12/2014 47 Revised schedule for Zea mays, clarifying the requirements for Sugarcane mosaic virus and Maize chlorotic mottle virus 7/8/2015 48 Publication of the CTO direction for all Zea mays consignment originated from Chile.
+11/09/2015 49 New IHS format.
+Added section 1.6 (pre-determined testing in PEQ), amended phytosanitary certificate requirements and GM testing requirements. /11/2015